 An alternate name for these cookies would be Cleaning out the Pantry Cookies because that’s basically what I did.
 I was staring at my pantry shelves trying to think of something to bake when I realized that I had accumulated so many different things from my baking exploits that they were taking over the whole space.
 The discouraging thing, though, was that it was maybe a half cup of this and a quarter cup of that.
 Not really enough to use for a single recipe.
 That’s when it hit me.
 Why not just throw it all together and see what happens?

 So, I made a big batch of a basic cookie dough with flour, baking soda, salt, butter, sugar, brown sugar, eggs, and vanilla extract.
 Once this was mixed, I just started throwing stuff in.
 Pecans (of course), almonds, macadamias, and hazelnuts.
 Chocolate chips.
 And some dates, too, for good measure.
-At the top of this post is a handy link to the recipe.
 Feel free to substitute whatever you happen to have on hand.
 Trust me – it’s liberating.

 What resulted was not pretty, but very tasty.
 I made them quite big, too, so you were guaranteed a little bit of everything in one cookie.
 As I told someone to whom I gave a bagful, if you don’t like your first bite, keep going because you may like your second.
 An added plus to these cookies is that I now have a bit more room in my pantry.
 Of course, I’m likely to fill it right back up before too long.
 After all, it is almost holiday baking time.

 - 2 & 1/4 cups all-purpose flour

 - 2/3 cup brown sugar

 - 1 & 1/2 teaspoons vanilla extract